afr-arina98/afr-arina98/README.md

 - 👋 Hi, I’m Arina
-- Just an ordinary person with a lot of curiosity
+- 👀 Just an ordinary person with a buck of curiosity

 <!---
 afr-arina98/afr-arina98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.